 The CBPO is responsible for coordinating with each decision-making body to clearly document all decisions, including the decision rules applied and, when appropriate, the range of positions expressed.

-The CBPO will maintain a live, publicly accessible database that tracks both the decision-making process and the final outcome of each decision, including the method used.
-When formal votes occur, the results will be included in a decision log on the relevant group’s page.
-Any dissenting views or reservations will be documented, as appropriate.
-To ensure transparency and clarity, decision outcomes will be summarized on individual group pages and in a consolidated summary table for each group.
+The CBPO will actively maintain a publicly accessible database that tracks both the decision-making process and the final outcome of each decision, including the method used.
+Any dissenting views or reservations will be documented, as appropriate..

 Figure 2.
 Chesapeake Bay Program’s Decision-Making Continuum.
 Based on the University of Maryland’s Center for Leadership and Organizational Change Consensus Continuum.